The Provo Story

 Dr. Hudnall was invited to testify to the United States Surgeon General, Dr. David Satcher, on suicide in Utah and the Hope Squad program.
 Because of this presentation, he was invited to present to the U.S. Department of Health and asked by President Obama’s team to present with Dr. Richard McKean from SAMHSA.

-Hope Squads are now in over 800 schools across 25 states and Canada.
+Hope Squads are now in 25 states and Canada, which involves over 800 schools.
 The program is slated to start in Ghana in September 2020.
 During the sixteen years since Timpview High School started a Hope Squad, the school has not lost a student to suicide.
 And as Hope Squad grows, we will continue to spread hope and save more lives.